-Recommendations tions Report Title Report Number Issue Date Number Open Closed Evaluation of the FMC's Information Technology Inventory A18-04 05/31/18 4 4 0 In a memorandum dated April 9, 2020, the Managing Director informed the IG that the agency has corrected all recommendations.
+Recommendations tions Report Title Report Number Issue Date Number Open Closed Evaluation of the FMC's Information Technology A18-04 5/31/18 4 4 0 Inventory agency has corrected the recommendations.
 The OIG plans to follow-up on the audit recommendations to verify the actions taken by management have addressed the issues identified during the evaluation.
-The follow-up review will enable the OIG to close the recommendations.
-Administrative Control of Funds, Management Letter A20-02 09/30/19 6 6 0 In a memorandum dated April 9, 2020, the Managing Director informed the IG that the agency has already corrected several of the recommendations and is actively working to implement the other recommendations.
-The OIG plans to follow-up on the recommendations to verify the actions taken by management have addressed the issues identified during the audit.
-The follow-up review will enable the OIG to close the recommendations.
+The OIG plans to complete the follow-up review during the next reporting period to enable the OIG to close the recommendations.
+I I DATA Act Audit, 2019 A20-01 11/7/19 3 3 0 In a memorandum dated April 22, 2021, the Managing Director informed the IG that the agency has corrected the recommendations.
+The OIG has initiated the third of three required DATA Act audits during this reporting period, and the audit will include a follow-up of these recommendations.